News

 Levels

+For students in Taiwan: You may take a placement test at the Center to help determine your level.
 We invite students who are already in Taiwan to take a placement test at the Language Center.
 This will help us get an idea of your level.

 For grading standards and required proficiency, please refer to the table below: